 For financial assets measured at cost or amortized cost, the Association determines whether there are indications of possible impairment.
-When there is an indication of impairment, and the Association determines that a significant adverse change has occurred during the period in the expected timing or amount of future cash flows, a write-down is recognized in net earnings.
-A previously recognized impairment loss may be reversed to the extent of the improvement.
+When there are, and the Association determines that a significant adverse change has occurred during the period in the expected timing or amount of future cash flows, a write-down is recognized in operations.
+If the indicators of impairment have decreased or no longer exist, the previously recognized impairment loss may be reversed to the extent of the improvement.
 The carrying amount of the financial asset may not be greater than the amount that would have been reported at the date of the reversal had the impairment not been recognized previously.
-The amount of the reversal is recognized in net earnings.
+The amount of the reversal is recognized in operations.